mion00/color-temperature-light-mixer/README.md

     cold_light_color_temp_kelvin: 6000
 ```

-This integration will set up the following entities (one for each of your defined configuration):
+This integration will set up the following entities (one for each of your defined configurations):

 Platform | Description
 -- | --